ChristopheJacquet/RdsSurveyor2/README.md

 This is the development repository for the RDS Surveyor version 2, a versatile Radio Data System decoder.
 The program is currently in beta.

 While the original [RDS Surveyor](https://rds-surveyor.jacquet.xyz/) runs as a local Java application, RDS Surveyor version 2 runs in the browser.
+It aims to support all RDS features and a large selection of ODAs.
+It supports popular radio front-ends (RTL-SDR and Si470x USB dongles) and can play back sample files.

 Your can run RDS Surveyor 2 (beta) in your browser at [rds-surveyor-app.jacquet.xyz](https://rds-surveyor-app.jacquet.xyz).